DRAH4/Ticket-System/README.md

-tickets – stores ticket information such as title, description, priority, status, assignee, owner, and timestamps. comments – stores comments linked to specific tickets. users – contains a predefined set of demo users used for ticket assignment.
+tickets – stores ticket information such as title, description, priority, status, assignee, owner, and timestamps. comments – stores comments linked to specific tickets. users – contains a predefined set of demo users used for ticket assignment(Users are not planed for the Capstone).

 ## Future Enhancements